crisperdue/prooftoys-site/content/_index.md

 specifically for beginners, who may have little background in mathematics and no background in formal logic.
 Its goal is to be a more enjoyable and rewarding road to learning and applying these powerful tools.
-It includes an embedded **proof builder** tool to help you construct real proofs.
+It includes an embedded graphical tool to help you construct real proofs.

 ### **Get introduced**